 Does pine straw help control weeds?
 Yes.
 At a depth of about three inches, pine straw ground cover can be an effective method of weed control.
 The deeper the pine straw is applied, the better the weed control.
 One way that pine straw helps to control weeds is by blocking the light so that it does not get to the infant weeds and without light, weeds have a hard time surviving.

 How often should pine straw be applied?
 If the straw is being used to protect plants and add to the soil, it should be applied annually.
-If it is being used for decorative purposes, it should be applied twice a year.
-Most of our customers put out their straw in the spring and again before the onset of winter.
+If it is being used for decorative purposes, it should be applied once a year to keep mulch looking at its absolute best.
+The mulch can last several years.

 Are all Types of Pine Straw the Same?
 The short answer is “No”.
 Pine Straw debris levels vary greatly from company to company.
 Any Pine Straw supplier that sells to very large “Big Box” stores is going to have a very poor quality product.
 They set their harvest procedures to focus on volume and not quality.
 We at PineStraw.com focus on product quality and a positive customer experience.
 There are 3 major types of Pine Straw and one B-Grade product: